 Efavirenz (EFV) is teratogenic in nonhuman primates.
-However, a meta-analysis that included data from 23 studies found no evidence for an increased risk of birth defects in infants born to women on EFV during the first trimester compared with infants born to women on other ARV drugs during the first trimester.22 EFV can be used in individuals of childbearing potential who are not using effective contraception or who are contemplating pregnancy.
+However, a meta-analysis that included data from 23 studies found no evidence for an increased risk of birth defects in infants born to women on EFV during the first trimester compared with infants born to women on other ARV drugs during the first trimester.
+EFV can be used in individuals of childbearing potential who are not using effective contraception or who are contemplating pregnancy.
 Individuals who become pregnant on EFV-containing regimens should continue their current regimens.

 A preliminary report from an observational surveillance study of birth outcomes among pregnant women on ART in Botswana found an increase in the risk of in neural tube defects (NTDs) in infants born to women who received dolutegravir (DTG) prior to conception.
-In this report, four infants born to 596 women (0.67%) who initiated a DTG-based regimen prior to pregnancy and who were still receiving that regimen at the time of conception were affected compared to 0.1% of infants born to women who received other ARV drugs.^{23,24} This study is ongoing.
-By contrast, the same study identified no NTDs in the infants born to 116 women who initiated DTG-based regimens during the first trimester or the infants born to 396 women who initiated EFV-based regimens.25 contraception or is contemplating pregnancy, unless there is no alternative option (AII).
+In this report, four infants born to 596 women (0.67%) who initiated a DTG-based regimen prior to pregnancy and who were still receiving that regimen at the time of conception were affected compared to 0.1% of infants born to women who received other ARV drugs.
+This study is ongoing.
+By contrast, the same study identified no NTDs in the infants born to 116 women who initiated DTG-based regimens during the first trimester or the infants born to 396 women who initiated EFV-based regimens.

+DTG is not recommended for individuals who are pregnant and within 12 weeks post-conception.
+It is also not recommended if an individual of childbearing potential is sexually active and cannot use effective contraception or is contemplating pregnancy, unless there is no alternative option (AII).
 For those not known to be pregnant, a negative pregnancy test result should be documented prior to the initiation of DTG (AIII).
 Women who are currently receiving DTG or who wish to start DTG should be counseled about the potential risk of NTDs when DTG is taken near the time of conception.
 In a patient with multidrug-resistant HIV who has no alternatives to DTG, the decision of whether to use DTG should be made after careful consideration of the risk of NTDs in the infant if pregnancy occurs while a patient is taking DTG, and the risks of persistent viremia in the patient and potential HIV transmission to the fetus if pregnancy occurs while the patient is not on effective ART.